International Baseball Postage Stamps

 This is the first postage stamp from anywhere in the world ever to feature baseball, issued on April 14, 1934.

-The 1934 Far Eastern Championship Games was the tenth edition of the regional multi-sport event, contested between China, Japan and the Philippines, and was held from 16–20 May in Manila, the Philippines.
+The 1934 Far Eastern Championship Games was the tenth edition of the regional multi-sport event, contested between China, Japan, Dutch East Indies, and the Philippines, and was held from May 16-20 in Manila, the Philippines.
 A total of eight sports were contested during the four-day competition, with baseball, basketball and tennis commemorated on postage stamps.
 Appropriately, the Philippines won the baseball event at the games, winning Gold over Japan.

 There is debate over which country really owns the rights to claiming the first baseball stamp – the Philippines or the United States – because the Philippines were under American rule following the Treaty of Paris in which Spain ceded its colony to the U.S. following the Spanish-American War of 1898.
 The Philippines were not granted full independence from the U.S. until 1946.

-All three stamps in the set were designed by Fernando Amorsolo and printed in panes of 50 by Philippine Bureau of Printing with 971,414 pieces printed.
+All three stamps in the set were designed by Fernando Amorsolo and printed in sheets of 35 by Philippine Bureau of Printing with 971,414 pieces printed.

 1935 Colombia Olympics